The Art of Flattery: Use These Tricks to Elevate your Style

 At My True Style, we believe fashion should be an act of self-expression, not a rigid set of rules.
 You can – and should – be your own stylist!
 While we don’t love prescriptive style guides, knowing a few key principles about colour and fit can radically elevate how you shop and ensure you only bring home pieces you absolutely love wearing.

-You can use a colour season analysis theory, but knowing the principles can be enough to elevate how you shop.
+You may choose to strictly follow colour season analysis theory, however, simply knowing the principles can be enough to elevate how you shop.
 The 3 dimensions to consider are:

 • Contrast